Advsol/Angular-settings-demo/README.md

 ## To replicate this iPart
+- use `ng new` to create a new Angular project.

 Edit the index.html file and remove everything except the Angular componet tag, e.g.
 ```html
 <app-root></app-root>
 ```
+- Follow the instructions above on how to build, using `--deployUrl`
+- For URL/CDN style deployment you can either publish to your external hosting, or make sure your paths match a webserver running on your local machine (as long as you have provided access to it, through your firewalls)

 ## Deploy